 Games, music, and drinks in a historic venue

 Affectionately known as Z-bar by locals, Zanzabar’s been around since 1938, with a few hiccups here and there.
-So you’re supporting a piece of Louisville history every time you knock back a shot.
-It has a whole vintage arcade-thing going on in the front, but on the weekends, most folks breeze right past and out onto the heated patio where there’s free Wi-Fi, or to the back of the bar to get sweaty on the dance floor.
-This place is exceptional because you can dance all night without anyone trying to grind up on you -- yeah, it’s basically heaven in that way.
+But know that you’re supporting a piece of Louisville history every time you knock back a shot.
+It has a whole vintage arcade-thing going on in the front, but on the weekends, most folks breeze right past and out onto the heated patio where there’s free Wi-Fi, or over to the adjacent concert hall to get sweaty on the dance floor.
 Z-bar offers up a standard selection of beer and mixed drinks, but an above standard selection of dishes on their food menu.
 Plus, touring bands rock out in the attached venue.

 Pair your favorite jukebox tunes with a cheap drink

 Mag Bar says they want to be known as the bar that literally welcomes "all who want to drink and have a good time."
 And since 1962, that’s who they’ve been.
 Individuals from overlapping scenes all congregate at Mag Bar for their rotating list of draft and bottled beers, the best jukebox in town, and to catch the live show of a band they’ve been digging.
 If you’re feeling standoffish, this quintessential Louisville bar isn’t going to be a fit for you tonight.

 Highlands Tap RoomHighlands

 Two bars in one in a bustling corridor